markcoppock/notes/wordpress/fancybox-wordpress.md

 # using fancybox 2 on WordPress sites (no plugin, without helper files)

 to avoid using, or to replace, the now-old Shadowbox JS plugin

+**OR** you can use [Easy Fancybox](https://wordpress.org/plugins/easy-fancybox/) instead of the following.
+[Suggested settings for Easy Fancybox](https://github.com/markcoppock/notes/blob/master/wordpress/wordpress.md)

 ---